SquareBracketAssociates/Booklet-TestingInPharo/Chapters/SUnit/Cookbook.md

 Sometimes you do not want to enumerate all the combinations by hand.
-In that case you can use a matrix and specify all the possible values of a parameter.
+In that case, you can use a matrix and specify all the possible values of a parameter.
 The class `PaSimpleMatrixExampleTest` contains some examples.

 The following test executes 27 different cases.
-All the combinations in the matrix are executed, i.e. item1 values will be enumerated, and for each ones, all the values of the other parameters will be also enumerated.
+All the combinations in the matrix are executed, i.e. item1 values will be enumerated, and for each one, all the values of the other parameters will be also enumerated.
 This way all possible combinations are generated and tests run for each of them.